Wedding of Prince Edward and Katharine Worsley: Reception and honeymoon

 The reception was held at Hovingham Hall.
 The couple honeymooned at Birkhall on the Balmoral Castle estate.

 Later life

 Before the Duchess died in 2025, the Duke and Duchess of Kent were the longest presently married couple in the royal family.
 They have three children: George (born 1962), Helen (born 1964) and Nicholas (born 1970); and ten grandchildren.
-The Duchess had a spontaneous abortion in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977.
+The Duchess had a spontaneous abortion in 1975 owing to rubella, and also gave birth to a stillborn son, Patrick, in 1977.
 She converted to Roman Catholicism in 1994, but the Duke retained his place in the line of succession because her conversion had taken place after their marriage.